6.1. Definitions and Examples#

 See Figure Figure 6.1.2

-This is a remark only for readers that are familiar with complex numbers.
+This is a remark only for readers who are familiar with complex numbers.
 The matrix \(R = \begin{bmatrix} 0 & -1 \\1 & 0 \end{bmatrix}\) has no real eigenvalues.
 If we allow eigenvalues to be complex numbers, and vectors to have complex entries, it appears that

 and